jenmoutenot/HeapManagement/README.md

 # asn5 heapier

 ## Analysis
-In this assignment we will be exploring 3 different heap management options We will see which one is the most efficient by comparing CPU time and wall-clock time
+In this assignment we will be exploring 3 different heap management options.
+We will see which one is the most efficient by comparing CPU time and wall-clock time
 1. Spongebob
 - All memory blocks should be the same size